matias-ma/waveforms/README.md

-# atwd_wf
+# atwd_waveform

-Generates the ATWD waveforms for a IceCube simulation
+Generates the ATWD waveforms for a I3 file with the IceCube Neutrino Observatory